Skip to content

 const plugin = grid.getPluginByName('serverSide');

-plugin.setDataSource(newDataSource); // Set or replace the data source
+plugin.setDataSource(newDataSource); // Replace the data source at runtime

 plugin.refresh(); // Reload current viewport from server